 Have you ever tried eating zero carb for a day?
-Here’s how I survived it!
+Here’s how my first attempt at a zero carb day went!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!